By S.M. Wagenaar

 # # #

-The author is a citzen journalist.
-She wrote this article to raise awareness of Lane's heartbreaking journey of homelessness and addiction in Colusa County.
-Join her in advocating for mental health support and housing for Lane.
+Susan Wagenaar is a citzen journalist and the founder of Colusa County Recovery.
+She wrote this article to raise awareness of Lane's heartbreaking journey of homelessness, addiction, and dire struggle to find housing in Colusa County.
+Join Susan in advocating for mental health support, recovery access, and housing.